Knowledge Management - Style Guide for Knowledge Articles in TeamDynamix

 General Information

-• Format: <Description of Content>
+• Format: <Service> - <Description of Content>

 How To

-• Format: How to <Description of Content>
+• Format: <Service> - How To <Description of Content>

 Problem and Resolution